7 Tips for First Timer Kayak Tournament Anglers

 - Identify the closest place with wi-fi or a good data signal and bear in mind how many minutes you are from it.

 - Put the TD’s cell phone number in your contacts.
-His name and phone number are on the TourneyX Event page.
+His name and phone number are on the Fishing Chaos or TourneyX Event page.
 Text, call, PM, or email him to alert him to technological problems that may be systemic.
 Also, you can transmit photos to him for manual uploads if necessary.